San Mateo, California: 20th century

 In 1893, Pedro Evencio had been called the last of the Ramaytush Native American of San Mateo.
-However his descendant, Joseph (José) Evencio (the younger) lived at Coyote Point until World War II; his final whereabouts are unknown.
+Although Joseph (José) Evencio (the younger) was reported to be his descendant living at Coyote Point until World War II, "Indian Joe", (Joe Mestes) was the American Indian who was actually hired by the Howard family to oversee their land holding at Coyote Point.
+He is reported to have had a tribal affiliation in Montana.
+His final whereabouts were reported to be a care facility in Oakland after he had been removed from Coyote Point when a Merchant Marine Academy was established there.

 In the early 20th century, Japanese immigrants came to San Mateo to work in the salt ponds and flower industry.
 Although Japanese-Americans only account for 2.2% of the population today, they continue to be a major cultural influence and a draw for the rest of the region.
 The Eugene J. De Sabla Japanese Teahouse and Garden was established in 1894 at 70 De Sabla Road, designed by Makoto Hagiwara, designer of the Japanese garden in Golden Gate Park in San Francisco.
 He arranged for Japanese artisans to be brought to the United States primarily for its teahouse construction.

 The parcel was purchased in 1988 by San Francisco businessman Achille Paladini and wife Joan, who have restored it.
 The garden features hundreds of varieties of plants and several rare trees.
 A large koi pond surrounds an island.
 The property was placed on the National Register of Historic Places in 1992.

 In December 1967, Sgt.
 Joe Artavia, then serving in Vietnam with Alpha Company, 1st Battalion, 327th Infantry Regiment of the 101st Airborne Division wrote to his sister, Linda Giese, who was a resident of San Carlos working in San Mateo, asking if San Mateo or San Francisco could adopt the company, saying that it would bring "the morale of the guys up as high as the clouds".
 San Mateo passed a resolution on March 4, 1968, officially adopting Alpha Company and letters and gifts began arriving from the citizens of San Mateo.
 Joe would be killed in action on March 24, 1968, less than three weeks after the resolution.
 Linda would travel to Vietnam to meet with the men of Alpha Company for Christmas in 1968 and deliver personalized medallions from the City of San Mateo.
 In 1972, San Mateo requested and received permission to have Alpha Company visit the city when they left Vietnam, later holding a parade in January 1972, believed to be the only parade honoring the military during the Vietnam War.
 In 1988, Joseph Brazan wrote a screenplay entitled A Dove Among Eagles chronicling the adoption of Alpha Company by San Mateo and the real-life romance between Linda and Artavia's commander, Lt.
 Stephen Patterson.
 The city expanded its support to the entire 1st Battalion in 1991, when they were deployed to Kuwait under Operation Desert Storm.